philly88r/calc/README.md

 ## Running the Application

+### Local Development

-To run the complete application, you need to start both the React frontend and the Node.js server:
+To run the complete application locally, you need to start both the React frontend and the Node.js server:

 1. Start the Node.js server:
    ```